helq/the-little-cppler-book/08-content-block-1.5.md

-[^allotherchars]: All symbols for the other 128 characters, which values are between 128 and 255, are machine dependent, they will render in the windows console but not anywhere else (If you want to know more I recommend Wikipedia's articles on _Unicode_ and
+[^allotherchars]: All symbols for the other 128 characters, which values are between 128 and 255, are machine dependent, they will render in the windows console but not anywhere else (If you want to know more, I recommend Wikipedia's articles on _Unicode_ and
     _UTF-8_).

 ~~~output